albertolatino/albertolatino/README.md

 ### Hello, I'm Alberto!

+Hi, my name is Alberto Latino, I'm a recent graduate in Computer Science and Engineering MSc with a research thesis on Operations Research for User History-Dependent Advertising, submitted to NeurIPS 2023 conference.
+My first interests are Machine Learning and Software Engineering

 <!--
 **albertolatino/albertolatino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.